 Not using enough water when flushing solids can also cause build up.
-To prevent this from occurring, add plenty of water to the bowl prior to using/flushing the toilet when solids will be involved.
-Only use toilet paper approved for use in recreational vehicles.
+To prevent this from occurring, add plenty of water to the bowl before using/flushing the toilet when solids will be involved.
+Only use toilet paper approved for use in RVs.
+The product label will read, "Septic Safe" or "Made for RVs".

-Should you ever have a build up of solids, close the valves, fill the tanks about 3/4 full with fresh water, drive a distance to agitate the solids and drain the tanks.
+Should you ever have a build up of solids, close the valves, fill the tanks about /4 full with fresh water, drive a distance to agitate the solids and drain the tanks.
 If the problem continues, it may be necessary to purchase a waste water digester from your local RV dealer which can be added to the tank to help break down solids.
 Follow the instructions of the digester.
 Depending on the severity of the situation, it may be necessary to repeat this procedure.